Thinking of adding FLAXSEEDS to your diet...

 - Other foods in which you may sprinkle a little bit of flax powder are raita, milkshakes, smoothies, yoghurts, cakes, cookies, vegetable preparations, etc.

-- Flaxseed oil can also be included in the diet but it will not have the added advantage of fiber and protein present in the seeds
+- Flaxseed oil can also be included in the diet.
+But it will not have the added advantage of fibre and protein present in the seeds

 At this point, I would also like to share a recipe to use flaxseeds: flaxseed parantha (have stuffed roti instead if you are trying to watch your weight).
 Take roasted ground flaxseeds; add chopped onion, chopped green chilli, lemon juice, salt and stuffed red chilli pickle (approx 1 chilli for 6-8 paranthas).
 Mix them and use this as stuffing for the paranthas.
 Team it up with curd.

-Do try the recipe; and post your feedback in comments.
+Do try the recipe, and post your feedback in the comments.

 Add flaxseeds to your diet slowly.
 Start with 1 teaspoon and gradually increase it to 2 tablespoons a day.
 Do not forget to drink a good amount of water along with it.
 Enjoy good health.